Donald K. Anton: Education and work

 Don received a Bachelor of Science degree from the University of Central Missouri in 1983 and a Juris Doctor degree from St. Louis University School of Law in 1986.
 He clerked for two years with Judge Paul J. Simon of the Missouri Court of Appeals (Eastern District) from 1986-1988 and practiced law in Boise, Idaho with the law firm Elam, Burke & Boyd, as it then was called, from 1988-1991.

 Anton began his academic career in 1992, taking up a position as a Research Associate in International Law at Columbia Law School with Professor Louis Henkin.
 In 2004, Anton moved to Australia to take up a position as a lecturer in Law at the University of Melbourne Law School, where he taught until 1997.
 In 1997, Anton returned to the practice of law, where he served as the first Director of Policy and as a Senior Solicitor with the Environmental Defender's Office in Sydney and Melbourne, Australia.
 Anton returned to the academe in 2000 as a lecturer at The Australian National University College of Law.

-Anton has been a Visiting Professor at a number of law schools around the world.
-In 2003 and again from 2008-2010 he was a Visiting Professor at the University of Michigan Law School.
-In 2007 he was a Visiting Professor at the University of Alabama School of Law.
+Anton has been a visiting professor at a number of law schools around the world.
+In 2003 and again from 2008-2010 he was a visiting professor at the University of Michigan Law School.
+In 2007 he was a visiting professor at the University of Alabama School of Law.
 In 2013, he was one of the first Visiting Professors at the University of Yangon's Department of Law following greater openness by the Myanmar government in 2012.

 In addition to publishing numerous books and articles, Anton maintains an active international pro bono law practice and has appeared as Counsel in the International Tribunal for the Law of the Sea, the Inter-American Court of Human Rights, and the Supreme Court of the United States of America.
 He is an Ehliu Root Patron of the American Society of International Law.

 Nationality

 Anton was born as a citizen of the United States of America and is still a national of the U.S.A.
-In 1997, he was naturalized as a citizen of Australia and now holds dual nationality.
+In 1997, he was naturalized as a citizen of Australia.
+In 2024, Anton had his Italian citizenship by vitrue of jus sanguines through his Italian born mother confirmed.
+He is now a tri-national.